YooChangWan1969/build_Android_Apk_with_ubuntu_24.04_LTS_on_amd64_pc/readme.md

 # September 26, 2025

-I had some difficulties packaging a Kivy/KivyMD app with <b><color=#FFFFFF>UBUNTU 24.04 LTS </color></b> !!
+I had some difficulties packaging a Kivy/KivyMD app with <b>UBUNTU 24.04 LTS</b> !!

-So I found the method of AMD64 PC using UBUNTU 24.04(NOT 22.04) LTS
+So I found the method of AMD64 PC using <b>UBUNTU 24.04(NOT 22.04) LTS</b>

-# First Install oracle virutalbox: 7.0.18 version.
+## First Install oracle virutalbox: 7.0.18 version.

 THE SPECIFIC VERSION IS VERY IMPORTANT!

-# Second Install Ubuntu 24.04 Desktop Verison
+## Second Install Ubuntu 24.04 Desktop Verison

-# Third ....
+## Third ....
 USING TERMINAL ...
 IN UBUNTU 24.04.

-# Step by step ...
+## Step by step ...
 Build Android apk with Buildozer on ubuntu 24.04 LST at Oracle VirtualBox

 1. sudo apt install python3-pip